LunaBraga/PORTFOLIO/README.md

 ## ⚜ About me ⚜
-For 5 years I have been working with many projects: landing pages and e-commerce websites among others.
-Usually I use the Waterfall methodology but I am also versed in Agile and Scrum.
-I cooperate with a team of programmers.
-Currently, I am learning Automated & Manualy Tested,  HTML, CSS and Java Script.
-I want to widen my knowledge of modern technologies.
+I am a tester and I constantly expand the scope of my skills.
+I absorb new knowledge very quickly, I am empathetic, patient and diligent.
+I take care of good relations in the team and of communicating information necessary for the proper execution of the project on an ongoing basis.
+I have many years of experience working with software development teams.
+Currently, I expand my knowledge in the field of modern technologies.

 ## ⚜ My experience ⚜